Yashikataneja/BLPrograms/README.md

 It is access through arr[8] or arr[0] (through indices only).

-Array is of 3 types:
+Array is of 2 types: 1) single 2) multi

 best way to access values from arrays is loop, bcz when we have to perform repeated tasks, we use loops.